-- Monitor pupil's daily attendance and follow up quickly on absence - first day response call. - Persistent absence to be supported through breakfast club places, where applicable, to encourage attendance daily and improved monitoring.
+- Monitor pupil's daily attendance and follow up quickly on absence first day response call. - Persistent absence to be supported through breakfast club places, where applicable, to encourage attendance daily and improved monitoring.

-The "Nest" provides a calm, safe, space for pastoral interventions led by learning mentors.
+The "Nest" provides a calm, safe, space for pastoral interventions led by licensed Thrive practicioners